jsmreese/moment-duration-format/README.md

 #### userLocale

-Numerical output is rendered using the locale of the user's environment.
+Numerical output is rendered using the locale set in moment.js, retrieved via `moment.locale()`.
 Set the `userLocale` option to render numerical output using a different locale.

 ```javascript
 moment.duration(1234567, "seconds").format("m [minutes]", 3);